 - these lesions are associated with a petromastoid-sigmoid sinus high flow AVF which preserves the cerebral venous drainage

-- these malformations represent dysmaturation of jugular bulb with occlusion of distal sigmoid sinus
+- these malformations represent dysmaturation of the jugular bulb with occlusion of the distal sigmoid sinus

-DSMs involving the jugular bulb and sigmoid sinus present with minimal symptoms (due to preserved cerebral venous drainage) whereas DSMs involving the torcular and adjacent sinuses are mostly symptomatic which includes microcrania, mental retardation and symptoms associated with venous infarct and parenchymal haemorrhage.
+DSMs involving the jugular bulb and sigmoid sinus present with minimal symptoms (due to preserved cerebral venous drainage) whereas DSMs involving the torcular and adjacent sinuses are mostly symptomatic which includes microcrania, intellectual disability, and symptoms associated with venous infarct and parenchymal hemorrhage.

 DSM's can be diagnosed antenatally by ultrasound and/or MRI.
 It appears as hugely dilated dural venous sinuses with presence or absence of partial or complete thrombosis.